USEPA/haztrak/README.md

 for industry and states.

-e-Manifest, a modular component of [RCRAInfo](https://rcrainfo.epa.gov/), can be accessed by it's users a few ways...
+e-Manifest, a modular component of [RCRAInfo](https://rcrainfo.epa.gov/), can be accessed by its users a few ways...

 1. Through your favorite web browser at https://rcrainfo.epa.gov/
 2. Via the RCRAInfo RESTful application programming interface (API)

-Haztrak aims to showcase how hazardous waste handlers can utilize the later in their own waste management software.
+Haztrak aims to showcase how hazardous waste handlers can utilize the latter in their own waste management software.
 In Particular, using electronic manifest without the need to log into RCRAInfo through a browser.